-Want to know the quickest way to amp up your skincare regimen and avoid perennially dry skin this winter?
+Want to know the quickest way to amp up your skincare regimen and avoid perennially dry skin?
 Ask Youth To The People’s Director of Education, Laura Cline: “Make the most of your routine by immediately boosting hydration with a mist,” she says.
 While her strategy for keeping skin glowing is admittedly more comprehensive—she’s an advocate for getting ahead of skin stress (when your skin misbehaves) and layering key ingredients daily—she is also a firm believer in the power of a mist.

 “Mists are not all formulated for the same purpose,” she expands.
 “They can be formulated to be hydrators, mattifiers, refreshing, or even a delivery system for an essence or serum.
 The goal is to think of the skin benefit you’re looking to achieve, and use a mist that will help you reach it.”
 According to Cline, the most common type of mists are those designed to boost skin hydration—like this one, which contains a unique shea butter sphere carrier system to preserve the efficacy of its hero ingredient, a proven calming agent called pentapeptide-59.
 Using smart-release delivery, it provides lasting benefits throughout the day.
 It’s also unique because it contains beneficial adaptogens that continue to work long after the first spritz.

 In the service of greater, more radiant complexions for all, here Cline spells out how to get the most out of incorporating a mist in your routine:

 As a First Step